/ HALion Developer Resource / HALion Script / Diving Deeper /

 Selecting a Workspace

-Upon start of LDT the Eclipse Launcher will ask you to select a directory as workspace.
+Upon start of LDT, the Eclipse Launcher will ask you to select a directory as workspace.

 • Choose a location for Workspace and click Launch.